Bill's Bountiful Blog

 At the age of 15, her father had decided Mom's niece, then age 6, was going to be the next Shirley Temple and moved the entire family to Hollywood California.

-She had true perfect pitch, could play any song by ear after hearing it once including, not only pop tunes, but classical pieces but also honky tonk, ad lib jazz and just about anything else you could throw at her.
+She had true perfect pitch, could play any song by ear after hearing it once including, not only pop tunes, but classical pieces, also honky tonk, ad lib jazz and just about anything else you could throw at her.

 Mom had, what in music circles, is referred to as an amazing "touch."
 The kind of mastery that even very well accomplished keyboard players aspire to and seldom achieve.